 - Flour: Flour thickens the gravy.
-Feel free to use 2 Tablespoons of cornstarch instead.
+You could also use 2 Tablespoons of cornstarch instead.

 - Vegetable Broth: When testing this recipe, I used different brands of vegetable broth.
 Keep in mind that some are saltier than others.
 (Some tasted straight-up sweet!)
-Stick with 1 teaspoon of salt as listed in the recipe, and then when the filling comes off heat in step 4, give it a taste and add more salt if you feel the filling needs it.
-Feel free to substitute with chicken broth if desired.
+Stick with 1 teaspoon of salt as listed in the recipe, and then when the filling comes off the heat in step 4, give it a taste and add more salt if you think the filling needs it.
+You can substitute with chicken broth if desired.

 - Whole Milk: Whole milk is best in the filling and biscuits.
-Avoid lower fat milks and if you need a nondairy milk suggestion, I recommend plain oat milk.
-Plain almond milk would be the 2nd best option for nondairy.
+Avoid lower-fat milks, and if you need a nondairy milk suggestion, I recommend plain oat milk.
+Plain almond milk would be the second best option for nondairy.
 Keep in mind that the filling won’t taste as creamy and rich.